AnisulHaqueNiloy/AssignmentTask/README.md

 **Restaurant Website**
 [Live-Link](https://elaborate-liger-814615.netlify.app/)

-This project is a responsive restaurant website built using React, Tailwind CSS, and DaisyUI.
+This project is a responsive restaurant website built using ReactJs Tailwind CSS, and DaisyUI.
 It offers a user-friendly interface to showcase a restaurant's menu, highlight popular dishes

 **Key Features**